 Made by a leading German hiking boot maker, these Via Ferrata-inspired approach shoes are damn near indestructible, making them suitable for just about any dry or wet mountainous adventure.
-Their hiking boot level of stiffness and support gives them an edge up on most approach shoes for long alpine days with a heavy pack, but less so as an everyday shoe.
-Causal outdoor enthusiasts should look elsewhere; these are made for the experienced mountain goers.
-You may want to consider sizing up by half a size as the Euro sizing equivalent tends to run a little small.
+Their hiking boot level of stiffness and support gives them an edge on most approach shoes for long alpine days with a heavy pack, but less so as an everyday shoe.
+Causal outdoor enthusiasts should look elsewhere; these are made for experienced mountain goers.
+Consider going up by half a size, as the Euro sizing equivalent tends to run a little small.

 Outsole: Vibram Rock Trac

 Five Ten Guide Tennie